Ejigbo, Lagos

+Ejigbo-Lagos is a suburb of the city of Lagos, in Lagos State, Nigeria a Local Council Development Area (LCDA) within the Oshodi-Isolo local government area.

+In 2009, the Executive Chairman was the Hon.
+Kehinde Bamigbetan.

 The newly elected Chairman of Ejigbo LCDA is Hon.
 Monsuru Oloyede Bello (Obe).
 He was elected in July 2017.

+Wards

-There are six (6) wards in Ejigbo LCDA: Aigbaka, Ailegun, Fadu, Ifoshi, Ilamose and Oke-Afa ward.
+There are six (6) wards in Ejigbo LCDA:

-Ejigbo-Lagos is a suburb of the city of Lagos, in Lagos State, Nigeria a Local Council Development Area (LCDA) within the Oshodi-Isolo local government area.

-In 2009, the Executive Chairman was the Hon.
-Kehinde Bamigbetan.